 It’s here, in this fallacy– believing that they will want what we want, then trying to DO, DO, DO more of that– where many, many misunderstandings live.
 It’s where our striving to have a better relationship completely fails us.

 What makes the person in front of you feel good might be the polar opposite of what you want, and vice versa.
 It might be that you’ve been HOPING to feel a certain way in a relationship, so you do all of those things for someone else, thinking that they’ll get it and reciprocate, but you both keep falling short.

 It isn’t the action itself, it’s the continual application of action in the wrong direction.
 So… what the heck should you do instead?

 Always Consider Your Results Before Taking Action

 To put this into real terms, let’s look at it from a problem solving perspective:

-Say you’re not thrilled with the frequency by which someone else calls or texts you.
-It happens, but it’s just not enough for you.
+Say you’re not thrilled with how often someone else calls or texts you.
+It happens once in a while, but it’s just not enough for you.

 To use another example, say they leave their socks in the middle of the living room floor every day when they get home from work.